 How to Eat Dragon Fruit

-Achiote or annatto seed is most often associated with Mexico as this fruit’s seeds gives many Mayan and Mexican dishes its distinctive red colour.
+Achiote or annatto seed is most often associated with food in Mexico as this fruit’s seeds gives many Mayan and Mexican dishes its distinctive red colour.

 How to Eat Achiote

 It’s most commonly used in cooking as often bought prepared as a paste.

 To make from scratch the fruit must be opened, seeds extracted and dried to make a paste or oil.

 A relative to the starfruit family, mimbro is also called cucumber tree, tree sorrel, grosella china in Cuba and Pepino de Indias in Argentina.